Big-toothed aspen (Populus grandidentata)

 Leaf

-Simple, alternate on stem, 2" to 4"; coarse-toothed; dark green upper surface turning yellow in autumn; appears one to tow weeks later than that of quaking aspen, and at first is silvery white.
+Simple, alternate on stem, 2 to 4 inches and coarse-toothed.
+Color is dark green upper surface turning yellow in autumn.
+Leaves appear one to two weeks later than that of quaking aspen, and at first are silvery white.
 Buds are light gray, downy, and larger than those of quaking aspen.

 Fruit (seed)

-Small, cotton like capsules grouped in 3" to 6" catkins, easily carried by the wind for long distances; matures in late spring.
+Small, cotton-like capsules grouped in 3 to 6 inch catkins, easily carried by the wind for long distances.
+Matures in late spring.

 Range

-Found on sandy or rich soils that are moist; common, except in the southwestern and northeastern parts of Minnesota; shade-intolerant, very fast-growing.
+Found on sandy or rich soils that are moist.
+Common throughout except in the southwestern and northeastern parts of Minnesota.
+Shade-intolerant, very fast-growing.

 Wood uses

-Straight-grained, fine- and uniformly textured, light weak, soft, shrinks on drying; used as a primary raw material source for pulp and paper and oriented strand board; also used in the production of lumber, matchsticks, lath, and shavings. the residue generate with these products is used in the production of densified wood fuels (pellets) or burned directly as green fuel.
+Straight-grained, fine- and uniformly textured, light weak, soft, shrinks on drying.
+Used as a primary raw material source for pulp and paper and oriented strand board.
+Also used in the production of lumber, matchsticks, lath, and shavings.
+The residue generated with these products is used in the production of densified wood fuels (pellets) or burned directly as green fuel.

 Back to top